-NORD gratefully acknowledges Laurence A. Boxer, MD, Division of Pediatric Hematology/Oncology, University of Michigan School of Medicine, for assistance in the preparation of this report.
+NORD gratefully acknowledges David C. Dale, MD, Professor of Medicine, Department of Medicine, University of Washington, and Laurence A. Boxer, MD (deceased), Division of Pediatric Hematology/Oncology, University of Michigan School of Medicine, for assistance in the preparation of this report.

-The primary finding associated with cyclic neutropenia is a severe chronic decrease in certain white blood cells (neutrophils).
-In most cases, episodes of neutropenia recur every 21 days (cyclic) and may last for three to six days.
+The primary finding associated with cyclic neutropenia is regularly recurring severe decrease in certain white blood cells (neutrophils).
+In most cases, episodes of neutropenia recur every 21 days (a cyclic phenomenon), and the severe neutropenia may last for three to six days.
 The cycling period usually remains constant and consistent among affected individuals.
-In addition, abnormal levels of red blood cells that assist in clotting (platelets), immature red blood cells (reticulocytes), and other types of white blood cells (monocytes) may occur.
-The monocyte count invariable increases during the periods of neutropenia.
+In addition, abnormal levels of red blood cells (anemia), changes in levels of the blood particles that assist in clotting (platelets), presence of immature red blood cells (reticulocytes), and cyclic changes in other white blood cells can occur.
+An almost constant feature is an increase in blood monocytes at the lowest point in the neutrophil cycle.

-During episodes of neutropenia, affected individuals may experience fever, a general feeling of ill health (malaise), inflammation and ulceration of the mucous membranes of the mouth (stomatitis), inflammation of the throat (pharyngitis), inflammation and degeneration of the tissues that surround and support the teeth (periodontal disease), and/or loss of appetite.
-Peridontal disease may result in loosening of teeth and early tooth loss in young children.
+During episodes of neutropenia, affected individuals may experience fever, a general feeling of ill health (malaise), inflammation and deep ulceration of the mucous membranes of the mouth (aphthae and stomatitis), inflammation of the throat (pharyngitis), inflammation and degeneration of the tissues that surround and support the teeth (periodontal disease), and/or loss of appetite.
+Periodontal disease may result in loosening of teeth and early tooth loss in young children and adults.

-Individuals with cyclic neutropenia may be abnormally susceptible to various bacterial infections that often affect the skin, digestive (gastrointestinal) tract, and respiratory system.
+Individuals with cyclic neutropenia are abnormally susceptible to bacterial infections that often affect the skin, digestive (gastrointestinal) tract, and respiratory system.
 Such bacterial infections vary in severity and, in some cases, may result in life-threatening complications.

-Cyclic neutropenia appears to affect males and females in equal numbers.
-Most cases of cyclic neutropenia are thought to be present at birth (congenital); however, in some cases, the symptoms may not become obvious until childhood, adolescence, or early adulthood.
+Cyclic neutropenia affects males and females in equal numbers.
+Most cases of cyclic neutropenia are thought to be present at birth (congenital); however, in some cases, the diagnosis may not become obvious until childhood, adolescence, or early adulthood.

 Cyclic neutropenia is a subdivision of severe chronic neutropenia.
-Severe chronic neutropenia is estimated to affect approximately 0.5 to 1 per million population in the United States.
+Severe chronic neutropenia affects approximately 0.5 to 1 per million people in the United States.
 (For more information on severe chronic neutropenia, see the Related Disorders section of this report.)

 A diagnosis of cyclic neutropenia is made based upon a detailed patient history and thorough clinical evaluation.
 A diagnosis may be confirmed by monitoring an individual’s neutrophil count twice or three times per week for six weeks.
 Individuals with cyclic neutropenia should be genetically tested for mutations in the ELANE gene.